xiangz-108/be434-spring-2023/docs/setup5_venv.md

 source .venv/bin/activate
 ```

-For a PC, you will need to enter the following commands:
+For PC, you will need to run:

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process .venv\scripts\activate